Mark Gatiss

 Her first major TV role was as Rani Chandra in CBBC’s The Sarah Jane Adventures – a part she played for four series between 2008-2011.

-She has since had roles in many television dramas including Cucumber (Channel 4), written by Russell T Davies, Paranoid (Netflix), The Boy with The Topknot (BBC Two), Bancroft (ITV), Dark Heart (ITV), The Dead Room (BBC Four) opposite Simon Callow and Wild Bill alongside Hollywood star Rob Lowe.
+She has since had roles in many television dramas including Cucumber (Channel 4), written by Russell T Davies, The Boy with The Topknot (BBC Two), The Dead Room (BBC Four) opposite Simon Callow and Wild Bill (ITV) alongside Hollywood star Rob Lowe.

 She starred as Nadia in the BAFTA-winning BBC/Netflix thriller Bodyguard, a controversial role for which she received critical acclaim and in 2021 starred in Vigil - the BBC’s biggest new drama of the year - alongside Suranne Jones.